minhla/minhla/README.md

 ### Hello there 👋
-I'm a Software Engineer currently working mainly on the web 🌏
+I'm a Software Engineer currently working on the web 🌏

 Technology has my heart, and I'm on a constant journey of learning 📖
 <!--